telerik/maui-docs/controls/navigationview/styling/navigationview.md

 ## Styling the Overlay

-You can display an overlay when the Pane opens by setting the `IsDismissOverlayVisible` (`bool`) property.
-The default value is `false`.
+An overlay is displayed initially when the `DisplayMode` of the NavigationView is set to `Minimal` or `Compact`.
+Otherwise the overlay is not visible.

 You can style the overlay by using the following properties: